meraki/dashboard-api-go/client/docs/ConfigureApi.md

 > []GetNetworkMerakiAuthUsers200ResponseInner GetNetworkMerakiAuthUsers(ctx, networkId).Execute()

-List the users configured under Meraki Authentication for a network (splash guest or RADIUS users for a wireless network, or client VPN users for a wired network)
+List the users configured under Meraki Authentication for a network (splash guest or RADIUS users for a wireless network, or client VPN users for a MX network)